Electricity Monster Logo

 A standing offer comes with a guarantee that your electricity rates can increase no more than once every 12 months.
 But residential customers on a market offer could be subject to a rate adjustment at any given time, provided the retailer gives prior notice.

-QLD, NSW, SA, ACT and TAS typically get their rates updated around July, but Victoria does things differently.
-Victoria’s annual electricity usage (kWh) rate normally updates around January.
+QLDNSWSA, ACT and TAS typically get their rates updated around July, but Victoria does things differently.
+Victoria’s annual electricity usage (kWh) rate normally updates around January. w the estimated cost of electricity in your area and acts as a benchmark to compare your actual energy bill with.

 Variable vs Fixed Plans